HackSoftware/Django-React-GoogleOauth2-Example/README.md

 This is a demo project for our blog post (TODO: LINK).
 Our purpose is to show you how you can easily set up a simple Google OAuth flow using DRF and React.

-If you don't want to clone the repo you can click around the app here (TODO: LINK).
+If you don't want to clone the repo you can click around the app <a href="https://django-react-google-oauth-demo-hacksoft.netlify.app/" target="_blank">here</a>.